polterguy/polterguy/README.md

 ## Licensing

 Magic Cloud is 100% open source, using fairly permissive licenses, such as MIT and LGPL, allowing you to consume it as you see fit, also in _"proprietary"_ (closed source) projects.
+Our licensing terms basically allows you to consume Magic as you see fit, as long as modifications to the code base itself _remains_ open source.
+See the details at [Magic's primary GitHub project website](https://github.com/polterguy/magic).

 <br />